Route 1 maine accident today

 2) Keep track of all of your medical bills, lost wages, travel expenses for treatment, vehicle repairs, rental costs, and any other expenses you incur due to the accident.

-3) Keep a journal of the pain you are experiencing, any emotional trauma you are dealing with, and anything else associated with the accident and your injuries.
+3) Keep a journal of the pain you are experiencing,.
+This includes any emotional trauma you are dealing with, and anything else associated with the accident and your injuries.

 4) Refrain from posting to social media.
 Anything you post could be taken out of context or used by the other party’s insurance adjusters to deny or diminish your claim.
 It’s best to stay off social media entirely in the aftermath of a serious injury accident.